2021 Stantec Architecture Prize for Excellence in the Comprehensive Studio Project

 Six storeys of the vertical greenhouse are lifted and framed in steel and glass, aligning itself with the mass timber building supporting the institute’s private lab and public programming.
 From the park level, a rising circulation ramp snakes between the greenhouses and labs, equalizing experiences up and down the building.

 Jury Comments: We appreciated the small footprint and how he was able to control the program and put it together in a very compact way.
 This is a building that stands out.
-It has an elegance to it.
-It was clearly the most different project.
+It has elegance.
+It was clearly the most different of the projects.

 Winner: Lorraine Okungbowa